tris460/tris460/README.md

 Hello!
 I am Bety Martínez

 I am studing an enginer career in software development.
 The languages that I would like to dominate are **C#, JavaScript, CSS, Java, Go**, among others.
-But I am open mind about learn other technologies tho.
+But I am open mind about learn other technologies tho, if you want, you can check my [portfolio](https://tris460.github.io/BeatrizMartinez/) (still in progress).

 - Currently, I am improving little by little my knowledge about programming languages. 💻
 - I would like to work in a software company as a programmer, my goal is to be the best. ⭐